linjungz/aws-connected-vehicle-solution/README.md

 ### 2. Deploy a Lambda Authorizer for API Gateway using Authing

-//TODO: Working to change it to a Cloudformation template for easier deployment.

-#### 2.1 Deploy Lambda function which would be used as Lambda authorizer
+#### 2.1 Deploy Lambda function
-You could leverage this [repo](https://github.com/linjungz/authing-Lambda-auth) for deploying a Lambda function that would be used as a Lambda authorizer for API Gateway in Connected Vehicle Solution.
-Currently you need [SAM](https://aws.amazon.com/serverless/sam/) for deploying the Lambda function to AWS China region
+You could leverage this [repo](https://github.com/linjungz/authing-Lambda-auth) for deploying a Lambda function that would be used as a token-based Lambda authorizer for API Gateway in Connected Vehicle Solution.
+You could leverage [SAM](https://aws.amazon.com/serverless/sam/) for deploying the Lambda function to AWS China region

-If you choose other authentication service such as Auth0, you need to rewrite the lambda function for validate the token.
+If you choose other authentication service such as Auth0, you need to modify the lambda function for validate the token.
 Kindly refer to the [sample code](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) for lambda authorizer in AWS documentation.

 #### 2.2 Create Lambda Authorizer for API Gateway